-The company will be forced to auction-off the pledged jewelry at a much lower price in the market.
-Selling used household jewelry in a falling market will invariably lead to a still lower realization.
+The company will be forced to auction off the pledged jewellery at a much lower price in the market.
+Selling used household jewellery in a falling market will invariably lead to a still lower realization.

 What will creditors (the banks) to gold loan companies do in such a situation?